What is a Rent Back Agreement?

 If a rent-back agreement sounds like the right fit for your home and situation, you might be wondering who offers such a service.

-We give you a fair rate for your home—both when we buy it and when we rent it back to you.
+You'll be offered a fair price for your home and for your rent.
 If it seems too good to be true, that’s because it’s not just true, it’s Truehold.

 Sources: